reduanmasud/helper-firefox-extension/CONTRIBUTING.md

-# 🤝 Contributing to ScriptForge Inspector
+# 🤝 Contributing to QA Tools

-Thank you for your interest in contributing to ScriptForge Inspector!
+Thank you for your interest in contributing to QA Tools!
 This document provides guidelines and information for contributors.

 ## 📋 Table of Contents